 Special regulations apply for Bachelor's and Master's theses:

 If you fail the first attempt of a course or module examination, you may retake each examination twice.
 If you do not pass the thesis or final oral examination, you may retake each once.
-Passed examinations may not be retaken unless your program has adopted provisions that allow you to improve your grade in a free examination attempt (Freiversuch).

 Taking examinations early

 It is gerenally possible and allowed to take examinations earlier than the scheduled in the examination regulations of the respective program (sec.
 94 (4) of the North Rhine-Westphalia Higher Education Act).
 This can only be done, however, if all prerequisites to take the examination (such as having passed certain examinations during earlier stages of the program). have been met.